kawashirov/distant-horizons/Readme.txt

 Step 4: Import project

-Step 5: In Eclipse go to: Expanded Run Button -> Run Configurations -> Environment, Add the variable "JAVA_HOME" with the value of "JAVA_MC_HOME" or whatever the location of the JDK version 1.8.0_251.
+Step 5: create a system variable called "JAVA_MC_HOME" with the location of the JDK 1.8.0_251 (This is needed for gradle to work correctly)

+Step 6: make sure the eclipse has the JDK 1.8.0_251 installed.
+(This is needed so that eclipse can run minecraft)

 Other commands: